srpatel2000/Power-Outage-EDA/README.md

 * Null Hypothesis: There is no difference in the amount that severe weather affects rural vs urban populations.
 * Alternative Hypothesis: There is a difference in the amount that severe weather affects rural vs urban populations.
-Test statistic: Difference in median outages for both urban and rural population density
+* Test statistic: Difference in median outages for both urban and rural population density

-Results: We performed 10,000 trials and with a p-value of 0.0 and a significance level 0.05, we concluded that we can reject the null hypothesis.
+Results: We performed 10,000 trials at a significance level 0.05.
+After receiving a p-value of 0.0, we concluded that we can reject the null hypothesis.
 In our dataset, we can conclude that there is a statistically significant difference in the amount that severe weather affects rural vs urban populations; however, we are unable to determine the specific factors that resulted in this difference.

 ## Section 2: Prediction Model
-For this section, we chose to predict the cause of the major outages as our prediction question.
+For this section, we chose to build a prediction model that can predict the cause of the major outages, using the discoveries from both the EDA and the hypothesis test.
 * Target Variable: CAUSE.CATEGORY

-We measured and compared the performance of our classifcation models using the accuracy evalution metric.
+The performance of all classification models we designed are measured and compared using the accuracy evalution metric.

 ### Baseline Model
 For the baseline model, we chose ['YEAR', 'POSTAL.CODE', 'CUSTOMERS.AFFECTED', 'POPPCT_URBAN'] as our initial columns.
 Through the analysis we conducted in the EDA, we deemed these columns the most revelant to predict the cause of outages.

 Overview of our Selected Dataset:
-* Year (ordinal)
+* Year (ordinal): Certain causes are more prominent in certain years.
+For example, particularly in the year 2011, many of the outages can be attributed to the Southwest Blackout Event (more information the EDA description).
-* Postal Code (nominal)
+* Postal Code (nominal): As seen in the univariate analysis, there is a strong relationship between particular states and number of outages.
+This suggests that causes could be predicted based on the most common cause of outages of a particular location.
 * Customers Affected (quantitative)
-* Poppct Urban or Population Percentage Urban (quantitative)
+* Poppct Urban or Population Percentage Urban (quantitative): As we observed from the hypothesis test, outages caused by severe weather are more prominent in rural communities as opposed to urban communities.
+Through this observation, we decided to include this data to train our model.

 Baseline Pipeline:
 - Preprocessed The Data: Simple Imputer and One Hot Encoder